Singleton Design Pattern in OOPS

 }

-The Singleton pattern has its own set of advantages and disadvantages that must be considered when deciding whether to use it in a software system.
 Here are some of the pros and cons of using the Singleton pattern:

-• Sometimes Singleton pattern can lead to tight coupling between the Singleton class and other classes that use it.
+• Sometimes Singleton can lead to tight coupling between the Singleton class and other classes that use it.
 This will make it difficult to modify without affecting the other classes.

-Real-life applications of singleton pattern
+Real-life applications

-• In applications, managing configurations for various environments can be a complex task.
-A configuration manager that implements the singleton pattern ensures that there is only one instance of the configuration manager class in the system.
+• Managing configurations for various environments can be a complex task in applications.
+So, we can use the singleton pattern idea to implement the configuration manager and ensure that there is only one instance of the configuration manager class.
 This allows for centralized access to the configuration data.

 Conclusion

 In this article, we discussed situations in which we need to use a single instance of a class with global access, and how the Singleton creational design pattern can help us achieve this goal.
 We explored the design of the Singleton pattern and discussed some of its advantages and disadvantages.
+If you're interested in further exploring this topic, here are some ideas:

 • How singleton pattern is related to other design patterns?